radon-provenance/radon-provenance.github.io/install/index.md

 It is installed with its docker image

 ```
-docker run -e DS_LICENSE=accept -p 8888:8888 --name opscenter -d datastax/dse-opscenter:6.8.15
+docker run -e DS_LICENSE=accept -p 8888:8888 --name opscenter -d datastax/dse-opscenter:6.8.16
 ```

-With the port forwarding that has been defined at the creation ot the image it can be accessed on [http://radon-2.apps.l:8888](http://radon-2.apps.l:8888) ( where radon-2.apps.l is the hostname of the host).
+With the port forwarding that has been defined at the creation ot the image it can be accessed on [http://radon-1.apps.l:8888](http://radon-1.apps.l:8888) ( where radon-1.apps.l is the hostname of the host, the IP address can also be used).

 ## DSE Server (Cassandra)